 Since a compressor/inflator is much bigger and bulkier than a basic gauge, storage is a factor to keep in mind.
 Additional factors to consider include a power source for the unit and whether it will plug into the car’s 12-volt jack or features a cordless battery.
 Cordless versions are optimal if you have other tools that use the same batteries and consistently keep charged packs.

-Quick, reliable readings are essential features, but don’t overlook an easy-to-read display, especially in low-light conditions.
+Quick, reliable readings are essential, so don’t overlook an easy-to-read display, especially in low-light conditions.
 Digital options include LED, light-up, or backlit displays that will work in the dark.
 Many analog dials also feature glow-in-the-dark displays that work almost as well as their digital counterpart, without the need for batteries.

-Dropping a gauge too often can result in damage, and a protective case can help guard the device for the long haul.
+Dropping a gauge too often can result in damage.
 Ergonomic grips can help reduce damage from dropping by enabling a firm hold, even while wearing winter gloves or with sweaty palms in the hot sun.
+Consider storing your tire pressure gauge in a protective case to help guard the device for the long haul.

 The ability to determine whether your tires are properly inflated is a basic requirement for all gauges.
 However, many manufacturers also offer a few emergency tools to sweeten the deal.
-These can include 360-degree swivel chucks, lifetime warranties, various measurements, and even auto-shutoff for some digital models.
+These can include 360-degree swivel chucks, lifetime warranties, different types of pressure measurements (psi and kPa, for example), and even auto-shutoff for some digital models.

 Many gauges also feature built-in bleeder valves to let off excess pressure in case of overinflated tires, eliminating the need to detach the unit while you deflate it.
-Some devices are tricked out with built-in emergency tools, including flashlights, seat belt cutters, safety hammers, and lights.
+Some devices are feature-rich, with built-in emergency tools, including flashlights, seat-belt cutters, safety hammers, and lights.

 Our Top Picks